EugTech/open-leaders-7/README.md

 # Mozilla Open Leaders 7 Eugene Shadow

 *This is an unofficial shadow-fork of Open Leaders for project in Eugene.
-We are following along with the process an if it's successful we hope to have a more official Open-Leaders program here locally*
+We are following along with the process an if it's successful we hope to have a more official Open-Leaders program here locally in the future*

 Welcome!
 This is the [Mozilla Open Leaders 7](https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/) (OL7) program repository.
 This repository will be used for the issue tracker.
 All the projects going through OL7 will use an issue to keep track of progress during the program.